MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-clouddesktop.md

 This policy supports the below options:

 1. Not Configured: Machine will not trigger the Cloud PC connection automatically.
-2. Enable Boot to Cloud Desktop: User will see that configured Cloud PC Provider application gets launched automatically once the sign-in operation finishes they seamlessly gets connected to a Cloud PC that is provisioned.
+2. Enable Boot to Cloud Desktop: The user will see that configured Cloud PC Provider application launches automatically.
+Once the sign-in operation finishes, the user is seamlessly connected to a provisioned Cloud PC.
 <!-- BootToCloudMode-Description-End -->

 <!-- BootToCloudMode-Editable-Begin -->